 This is not a sleep training post.

-By the way, I am not a doctor or trained medical professional.
+I am not a doctor or a trained medical professional.
 The items discussed in this post were examples that worked for me.
 Individual results may vary.

 Anxiety is a fixation

 To deconstruct the term anxiety, I relate the phrase to a fixation.
 It’s the uncontrollable recycling of one single thought.
 Obviously, the thought is bad and by being fixated on it, we put ourselves through hostility.
 Everyone’s level of anxiety is different, as well as the duration.
 When I have a sleepless night with the kids, it’s usually because I’m worried and can’t find peace.

 We all know that motherhood can cause us to worry, but understanding more about my anxiety is my way of dealing with it.
 If I keep repeating the logical facts in my head, then the fixation starts to ease.
 By recognizing my behavior and triggers, before I start looping, I can usually catch myself.

 I don’t talk about anxiety a lot on this blog.
 Primarily, my focus is on how I spend my days freelancing.
 But the truth is, this is another part of my lifestyle.
 I am human just like everyone else.
 There are things that accelerate my anxiety, as well as things that lessen it.
 Here are a few:

 - Unplug from electronics- This includes cell phones, computers, and television.
 Sit still quietly and let your brain dump all of the static.

 - Talk to you family members- Open up and let someone know what you’re going through.
 There is no reason you should feel alone.